prisma/dataguide/content/07-database-tools/02-evaluating-type-safety-in-the-top-8-typescript-orms.md

 ### Type Safety: Strong

-Mikro-ORM is a powerful ORM that also packs in the flexible Knex.js query builder.
+MikroORM is a powerful ORM that also packs in the flexible Knex.js query builder.
 Knex.js results can be mapped to Models using `EntityManager.map()`, a unique and powerful feature.
 It provides strong type safety when working with models and query results.

 ## Waterline